AMBarbosa/ecotrends/README.md

-own spatial extent or polygon – e.g., a biogeographical region that is **within your species’ reach**, and within which that species was **reasonably surveyed** (mind that pixels within your region that don’t overlap species presences are taken by Maxent models as available and unoccupied).
+own spatial extent or polygon – e.g., a biogeographical region that is **within your species’ reach**, and within which that species was **reasonably surveyed** (mind that pixels within your region that don’t overlap species presences are taken by Maxent as available and unoccupied).
 Alternatively or additionally, you can use e.g. the code below to compute a *reasonably sized* area around your species occurrences (see help file and try out different options, some of which